Law-son/url_shortner_api/README.md

   - Total number of visits.
   - Timestamp of visits.
   - User agent and IP address of visitors.
-- **RESTful API**: Fully designed for backend use, no frontend required.
+- **RESTful API**: Built using Flask, this API is fully RESTful and follows standard best practices.

 ---